Market context for

 Add tickerdb to your Next.js project.
 Works with the App Router and Pages Router.

-npm install tickerdb Set TICKERDB_KEY in your environment variables.
-The SDK reads it automatically.
+npm install tickerdb Set TICKERDB_KEY in your environment variables and pass it into the client when you initialize it.

 Works where Next.js runs server-side.